JFixby/rock-paper-scissors-game/README.md

-# rps-imc

-You need java to run this game.
+You need Java to run this game: https://www.java.com/en/download/

 In windows: click ```game.exe.jar``` or launch ```run-game.bat```